-Raw Water Irrigation Charge: With the prior approval of the District's operator, an incorporated, non-profit homeowners' association will be provided with raw water for irrigation purposes for a charge of \$1.50 per 1,000 gallons.
+In-District Raw Water Irrigation Charge: With the prior approval of the District's representative, an incorporated, non-profit homeowners' association in the District will be provided with raw water for irrigation purposes for a charge of \$1.50 per 1,000 gallons.
 All raw irrigation water must be separately metered, through dedicated, irrigation-only water metering equipment approved by the District, and installed at the expense of the association.
 No initial security deposit will be charged to the association for metered raw irrigation water; however, in the event of any delinquency by the association in payment of any water bill from the District, service will be terminated and a security deposit equal to the association's peak 30-day usage will be required.

-The foregoing notwithstanding, no raw water irrigation purposes will be provided during any Curtailment Period.
+The foregoing notwithstanding, no raw water for irrigation purposes will be provided during any Curtailment Period.

-Curtailment Rates.
+In-District Curtailment Rates.
 During any Curtailment Period, NO OUTSIDE WATERING WILL BE PERMITTED and the following Water Commodity Charge will apply: